Arifcy7/Genesis/chrome-extension/README.md

 ## Usage

 ### Method 1: Page Scan
-- Click the Veritas extension icon
+- Click the Genesis extension icon
 - Click "Scan This Page"
 - View results overlay on the page

 ### Method 2: Text Selection
 - Highlight any text on a webpage
-- Right-click and select "Verify with Veritas Agent"
+- Right-click and select "Verify with Genesis Agent"
 - View verification results in overlay

 ## Features